Universality in driven open quantum matter: Introduction

 There are also several instances of universal nonequilibrium behavior in quantum many-body systems which are not touched upon here.
 A first important delineation concerns open vs.~closed nonequilibrium systems.
 Clearly, nonthermal stationary or quasi-stationary states can also exist in closed quantum systems.
-One paradigmatic example is the absence of thermalization in disordered interacting systems, known as many-body localization~\cite{Abanin2019,MBLReviewNandkishore,MBLReviewAlet,MBLReviewAbanin}.
-Further examples in this class are provided by certain gauge theories~\cite{Brenes2018}, fragmentation~\cite{Moudgalya2022,Sala2020}, and scar states~\cite{Turner_2018,Schecter2019}.
-Furthermore, various instances of closed systems governed by unitary dynamics without energy conservation have been studied.
-This concerns, for example, Floquet systems with periodically time dependent Hamiltonians, which can be trapped in long-lived states before generically heating up at long times~\cite{Abanin2016, Mori2016, Kuwahara2016, Abanin2017, Eckardt2017, Moessner2017, Harper2020, Seetharam2019,zhu2019dicke}.
+One paradigmatic example is the absence of thermalization in disordered interacting systems, known as many-body localization \cite{Abanin2019,MBLReviewNandkishore,MBLReviewAlet,MBLReviewAbanin}.
+Further examples in this class are provided by certain gauge theories \cite{Brenes2018} as well as Hilbert space fragmentation \cite{Moudgalya2022,Sala2020} and scar states \cite{Turner_2018,Schecter2019} which, however, can also occur in open systems \cite{Buca_2019, Li2023, Wang2024}.
+Moreover, various instances of closed systems governed by unitary dynamics without energy conservation have been studied.
+This concerns, for example, Floquet systems with periodically time dependent Hamiltonians, which can be trapped in long-lived states before generically heating up at long times \cite{Abanin2016, Mori2016, Kuwahara2016, Abanin2017, Eckardt2017, Moessner2017, Harper2020, Seetharam2019,zhu2019dicke}.
 Such systems can show collective phenomena, such as the formation of time crystals \cite{khemani2019brief,yaormp2023}.
 Also the study of unitary dynamics in random quantum circuits has attracted attention.
-Circuit dynamics serve as models exhibiting generic aspects of thermalization, entanglement dynamics, as well as information spreading and scrambling~\cite{Nahum2017,Skinner2019,Li2019b,Fisher2023,Haferkamp2022,Keyserlingk2018,Khemani2018}.
+Circuit dynamics serve as models exhibiting generic aspects of thermalization, entanglement dynamics, as well as information spreading and scrambling \cite{Nahum2017,Skinner2019,Li2019b,Fisher2023,Haferkamp2022,Keyserlingk2018,Khemani2018}.